The Future of Horror Hinges on the ‘Friday the 13th’ Lawsuit

 The riveting audio is available here – thanks, Larry Zerner – and you can get a really exciting peek into the world of appellate litigation, otherwise known as the terrifying exercise of meticulously preparing perfect oral arguments but then getting interrupted by the judges until you run out of time.

+There was a long delay in getting this decision and there are a few possibilities as to why.
 Unfortunately, one of the three judges, Ralph K. Winter, passed away the end of 2020.
 Since the decision requires a majority vote, it’s possible that it was split and Judge Winter’s vote was in the majority.
 That would mean the votes are now 1-1 and the case will go undecided and need to be reheard or sent to another court.

 It’s also possible the delay is because Judge Winter was the judge writing the decision (one judge usually writes the long decision and the others “concur” or “dissent.”).
 As our friend, Larry Zerner, pointed out, if this is the case, another judge with a hefty workload might need to start drafting a decision in Judge Winter’s stead, which is a substantial undertaking.